roscoejp/google-kubernetes-engine/ffmpeg/README.md

 ```

 ## Sample Formula: Price Per Second
-You can also look at job pricing as a function of its resource requirements.
+You can also look at job pricing as a function of its time using its resource requirements.
 Since GCE lets us define custom machine types and gives us a static 'Cost per vCPU' and 'Cost per GPU', we can actually dumb the math down a bit:
 ```bash
 = (${RESOURCE_COST_PER_UNIT_TIME} * ${NUM_RESOURCES}) / ${SECONDS_PER_UNIT_TIME} * ${TOTAL_JOB_TIME_SECONDS}
 ```